 No room/space rental fees shall be charged for regular season intercollegiate athletic contests.
 Fees may be assessed for custodial and event staff.

-No room/space rental fees shall be charged to users provided that groups do not charge admission or assess fees for the eventse.
+No room/space rental fees shall be charged to users provided that groups do not charge admission or assess fees for the events, except in the Hall of Fame Room, the Stadium Corporate Room, and the Stadium Club Room, which have fees for all non-resident users.
 Fees may be assessed for custodial and event staff.

 When admissions, assessments, or fees exist, even if they are meant just to cover costs, a rental fee will be charged.
-Fees will also be assessed for custodial and event staff unless fees are waived by the MSU President and approved by UPBAC
+Fees will also be assessed for custodial and event staff. .

 Failure to comply with rental/use agreement terms and conditions may result in the loss of rental privileges.